d0k3/GodMode9/README.md

 * __Decrypt, encrypt and verify NCCH / NCSD / CIA / BOSS / FIRM images__: Options are found inside the A button menu.
 You will be able to decrypt/encrypt to the standard output directory or (where applicable) in place.
 * __Decrypt content downloaded from CDN / NUS__: Press A on the file you want decrypted.
 For this to work, you need at least a TMD file (`encTitlekeys.bin` / `decTitlekeys.bin` also required, see _Support files_ below) or a CETK file.
 Either keep the names provided by CDN / NUS, or rename the downloaded content to `(anything).nus` or `(anything).cdn` and the CETK to `(anything).cetk`.
 * __Batch mode for the above operations__: Just select multiple files of the same type via the L button, then press the A button on one of the selected files.
 * __Access any file inside NCCH / NCSD / CIA / FIRM / NDS images__: Just mount the file via the A button menu and browse to the file you want.
-For CDN / NUS content, prior decryptionis required for full access.
+For CDN / NUS content, prior decryption is required for full access.
 * __Rename your NCCH / NCSD / CIA / NDS files to proper names__: Find this feature inside the A button menu.
 Proper names include title id, game name, product code and region.
 * __Dump 3DS / NDS / DSi type retail game cartridges__: Insert the cartridge and take a look inside the `C:` drive.
 You may also dump private headers from 3DS game cartridges.

 # NAND handling
 * __Directly mount and access NAND dumps or standard FAT images__: Just press the A button on these files to get the option.
 You can only mount NAND dumps from the same console.
 * __Restore NAND dumps while keeping your A9LH / sighax installation intact__: Select `Restore SysNAND (safe)` from inside the A button menu for NAND dumps.
 * __Restore / dump NAND partitions or even full NANDs__: Just take a look into the `S:` (or `E:`/ `I:`) drive.
 This is done the same as any other file operation.
 * __Transfer CTRNAND images between systems__: Transfer the file located at `S:/ctrnand_full.bin` (or `E:`/ `I:`).
 On the receiving system, press A, select `CTRNAND Options...`, then `Transfer to NAND`.
 * __Embed an essential backup right into a NAND dump__: This is available in the A button menu for NAND dumps.
 Essential backups contain NAND header, `movable.sed`, `LocalFriendCodeSeed_B`, `SecureInfo_A`, NAND CID and OTP.
 If your local SysNAND does not contain an embedded backup, you will be asked to do one at startup.
 * __Install FIRM files to your NAND__: Found inside the A button menu for FIRM files, select `FIRM options` -> `Install FIRM`. __Use this with caution__ - installing an incompatible FIRM file will lead to a __brick__.